AbSsEnT/power.dat.com-parser/README.md

 # power.dat.com-parser
-Parse suitable loads data on site and push it to google-sheet File with credentials isn't present
+Parse suitable loads data on site and push it to google-sheet.
+File with credentials isn't present.